esphome/esphome-docs/components/sensor/nextion.rst

 .. note::

     No updates will be sent to the Nextion if it is sleeping.
-Once it wakes the components will be updated.
-If a component is invisible , :code:`visible(false)` , then it wont update until it is set to be visible.
+Once it wakes, the components will be updated.
+If a component is invisible, :code:`visible(false)`, then it won't update until it is set to be visible.

 .. _nextion_custom_sensor_protocol: